 In accordance with Nassau County District School Board Internal Accounts Procedures Handbook, Chapter 6 - Part II, Code 6.46, II, each fundraising activity shall have the approval of the organization sponsor and the principal.
-During our test of one fundraising activity, we noted it was not approved by the principal prior to commencement of activity.
+During our test of 2 fundraising activities, we noted both were not approved by the principal prior to commencement of activity.